 Getting to know the Weser River in a relaxed pace

 Let the Weser take you on an especially pleasurable bike trip!
 Follow the river on the most worthwhile part of its course and enjoy short stages and memorable breaks.
-You will discover Hann.Münden and Hameln with their neat Old-Towns, Corvey castle, the chinaware manufacturer in Fürstenberg and the castle of Bevern, a real treasure of the Weser Renaissance.
-And if you are interested, there will even be enough time for a short river cruise!
+You will discover Hann.Münden and Hameln with their neat Old-Towns, Corvey castle, the chinaware manufacture in Fürstenberg and the castle of Bevern, a real treasure of the Weser Renaissance.
+And if you are interested, there will also be enough time for a short river cruise!

 1. day Arriving in Hann.
 Münden

 Welcome to Hann.
 Münden where Fulda und Werra flow into the Weser.
 We recommend bringing enough time to visit the city hall from the Weser Renaissance and the more than 700 half-timbered houses of the town.
 Parking facilities are close to your first hotel and rental bikes are at your first hotel.